 Email or call the Advancement Office at 217-732-3168 for further information and a free charitable remainder trust scenario.

 Charitable lead trusts work in the opposite way of charitable remainder trusts.
 When you create a charitable lead trust, you give cash or other assets to a trust that provides a charity with an income stream for a defined period.
 At the end of that period, the remaining trust assets and any growth are transferred to your heirs.

 As with remainder trusts, charitable lead trusts may provide either a fixed payment (a charitable lead annuity trust) or a fluctuating payment (based on a percentage of trust assets).

 A charitable lead trust would give a property’s current income interest to LCU for a determined number of years.
 The principal at the end of the trust term would go to family or whomever you select.
 Through a lead trust, the donor is able to benefit the charity immediately, transfer assets to family members with tax-free appreciation, and depending upon the terms of the trust, receive income, gift or estate tax savings.

-Remainder Interest in Personal Residence or Farm (Life Estate Reserved)
+Retained Interest in Personal Residence or Farm (Life Estate)